raspberrypilearning/motor-robot-buggy-scratch/en/step_2.md

 + Plug it straight onto the GPIO pins
 + Use jumper cables or wires to connect it

 A common and very inexpensive motor controller is the L298N Dual H Bridge DC Stepper Motor Driver Controller Board, which is connected with jumper cables and wires.
-If you have this kind of controller, there are simple instructions on how to connect it in the ['Build a robot buggy' project](https://projects.raspberrypi.org/en/projects/build-a-buggy/2){:target="_blank"}.
+If you have this kind of controller, there are simple instructions on how to connect it in the [Build a robot buggy project](https://projects.raspberrypi.org/en/projects/build-a-buggy/2){:target="_blank"}.

 ![L298N dual H bridge motor controller](images/setup_L298N.png)